Achaiah-CD/psychic-bassoon/README.md

 # psychic-bassoon
-A text based blackjack game
+### A text based blackjack game

+One player and one dealer play out a set of blackjack games.